daronphang/coding_resources/computer-science/algorithms/lp/conversion.md

 ## Converting Linear Programs into Standard Form

-It is always possible to convert a lienar program into standard form.
+It is always possible to convert a linear program into standard form.
 A linear program might not be in standard form for any of four possible reasons:

 1. The objective function might be a minimization rather than a maximization.
 2. There might be variables without non-negativity constraints.